mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

 Before we get to writing our own version of map, let's look at a simple example of how it's used.

-Let's pretend that we have a function which adds 1 to whatever number we pass in:
+In order to keep things simple, we'll start with a function that adds 1 to whatever number we pass in:

 ```javascript
 // Our simple adding function